This post will be the first in a series about how I run my Math Workshop. There are just too many elements of balanced math to put in one post!

 some reason, this fits my brain better lately….The Roll and Write packet is stored in their Math Binder.

 They pull out their Roll and Write, open it to a new page, write the date, and wait with pencils in the air (a management trick I started that keeps them from writing before the timer starts) for me to start the 5 minute timer.
-You can find the FREE math fact fluency packet here.
+You can find the FREE math fact fluency packet by signing up for my weekly newsletter here:

 I love these yellow foam dice.
 We use both dot and digit dice (to differentiate, we begin with dot dice so students can count the dots when adding).
 If you have hard dice, you can invest in some pieces of felt for students to roll on (so it’s not too noisy), or you can use these PHENOMENAL foam dice.
 Best.
 Idea.
 Ever.
 You can find the 1-6 dot/digit dice here and the 1-6/6-12 digit dice here.